kids encyclopedia robot

 Alma mater Georgetown University (BS)

-Early life
+Early life and education

 Taro Kono was born on 10 January 1963, in Hiratsuka, Kanagawa, the oldest of the three children of Yōhei Kōno, a former President of the Liberal Democratic Party and Speaker of the House of Representatives.
 He was born into a family of politicians: his father, his grandfather Ichirō Kōno, and his great-uncle Kenzō Kōno (Speaker of the House of Councillors between 1971 and 1977), were all active in Japanese politics.

 Kono attended Hanamizu Elementary School, Keio Middle School, and then Keio Senior High School.
-In 1981, he entered Keiō University to study economics but dropped out in order to study in the United States.
+In 1981, he entered Keio University to study economics but dropped out in order to study in the United States.

 In 1982, he went to the United States, where he attended Suffield Academy and Georgetown University, and studied comparative politics.
 In 1983, he worked for Senator Alan Cranston in his campaign for the Democratic Party presidential nomination.
 He also worked for then Representative Richard Shelby of Alabama (at the time a Democrat) for two years.
 He also spent time at the Warsaw School of Economics, Poland, during which he spent a night in prison after visiting the home of Solidarity leader, Lech Wałęsa.
+Kono later said his visits abroad helped him see Japan "in an objective way".

 Kono graduated from Georgetown University in 1985 with a Bachelor of Science in Foreign Service and the following year he joined Fuji Xerox.
 He moved to Fuji Xerox Asia Pacific in Singapore in 1991.
-In 1993, he joined Nippon Tanshi [ja] (日本端子), a supplier of electric components for Toyota, General Motors, Matsushita, and other companies.
+In 1993, he joined Nippon Tanshi [ja] (日本端子), a supplier of electric components for Toyota, General Motors, Panasonic, and other companies.

 Political career